“You cannot manifest thin from thoughts of I hate being fat.

 Wayne W. Dyer

 There is hardly anyone who wants to be stigmatized.
 Neither as a „psychosomatic“ because of rheumatoid arthritis.
-We want to be socially recognised and taken seriously.
+We want to be socially recognized and taken seriously.

 And although it can occasionally be a quite fancy thing to out oneself as depressed, mental health issues, no matter if they show up solely within the mind or affect the body too, will earn only very few of us much positive social recognition.

-On the contrary, a “purely” physical, a “real” illness, of which one is “innocent,” on the other hand, is regarded as serious.
-The question of whether or not the affected person is of a lesser worth, which is, either way, insolent, is then no longer asked by the majority of the social environment.
-One’s state of mind and goodwill are doubted much less often.
+On the contrary, a “purely” physical, a “real” illness, of which one is “innocent,” on the other hand, is regarded as respectable.
+The question of whether or not the affected person is of a lesser worth, which is, either way, impertinent, is then no longer asked by the majority of the social environment.
+There will mostly be no doubt about one’s state of mind and goodwill.
 He or she is a good patient and bravely bearing their ordeal.
-Very quickly there will be pity for the fate of the sufferer and appreciation for „accepting“ the disease.
-Additionally one can gain belongingness to a group just for suffering from rheumatoid arthritis and this, in turn, can become a source of appreciation and kind attention that wasn’t there before to the needed extent.
+Very quickly, others will pity their fate and appreciate them for “accepting “the disease.
+Additionally, one can gain belongingness to a group just for suffering from rheumatoid arthritis and this, in turn, can become a source of appreciation and kind attention that wasn’t there before to the needed extent.